 Fasting means you don't eat or drink anything but water usually for 8 to 12 hours beforehand.

-So, if your appointment is at 8 a.m. and you're told to fast for 8 hours, only water is okay after midnight.
+If your appointment is at 8 a.m. and you're told to fast for 8 hours, only water is OK after midnight.
 If it's a 12-hour fast, avoid food and drink after 8 p.m. the night before.

 You also shouldn't smoke, chew gum (even sugarless), or exercise.
 These things can rev up your digestion, and that can affect your results.